 What to Serve with Instant Pot Potato Soup

-- Veggies.
-Roasted Brussels Sprouts with Garlic or Crock Pot Honey Carrots would be tasty with this soup.
+- Salad.
+Kale and Brussels Sprouts Salad or Arugula Salad would be tasty with this soup.

 - Ladle.
 My preferred method for easily transferring soup to bowls and storage containers.